-The Farm Bill removed hemp from the Drug Enforcement Agency’s (DEA) Schedule of Controlled Substances.
+In 2018, hemp was removed from the Drug Enforcement Agency’s (DEA) Schedule of Controlled Substances.
 Hemp used to be treated like marijuana and listed as a controlled substance.
 The DEA says “substances in this schedule have no currently accepted medical use in the United States, a lack of accepted safety for use under medical supervision, and a high potential for abuse ”

 This is an unfortunate misperception.
 In the United States, a decades-long racially-motivated prohibition on cannabis, and its abusive war on drugs, meant that research with the cannabis plant was basically forbidden.
 Because of this, people were not able to get an accurate picture of hemp’s benefits.
 Now that better access to information is available, there is a rush of useful hemp-derived Delta-9 products coming to market.

 All hemp-derived cannabinoids are federally-compliant based on the 2018 Farm Bill, so long as they contain less than 0.3% Delta-9 THC per dry weight.
 This means that the legal status of Delta-9 THC is not a federally-controlled substance if it is from hemp, and it contains less than 0.3% Delta-9 THC per dry weight (also known as the dry weight rule).